rethamlai/customer-prediction-using-machine-learning/README.md

 **predict.py**

 - This Python file uses the model weights produced from the file "train.py" to predict outcomes using the prediction data.
-This produces the final results (please see below).
+This produces the final results (please see sample results below).

 **functions.py**